 Where the arbitrator decides the issue in favor of one party, the losing party will pay the cost of the arbitrator.
 Where the arbitrator splits the decision in any way the parties will split the cost of the arbitrator.
-Each party will bear their non arbitrator cost.
+Each party will bear their non-arbitrator cost.

-11.4 Time Limits
+11.4 TIME LIMITS

-If a grievance is not filed on time it is considered dropped.
-If it is not appealed on time, it is considered settled on the basis of the last respondent's answer.
+If a grievance is not filed on-time it is considered dropped.
+If it is not appealed on-time, it is considered settled on the basis of the last respondent's answer.
 Any grievance not answered by either side within the stated time limits will be moved to the next step.
 All time limits may be extended by mutual agreement.
-All grievances about discharge or suspension will be filed at Section 11.1.2 1) within the time limit for filing a grievance at Section 11.1.2 1).
+All grievances about discharge or suspension will be filed at section <a href="https://doi.org/10.1007/jitten-consection-notation-no

-II.
-WAGES & CASH BENEFITS
+SECTION II WAGES & CASH BENEFITS

-Article 12 WAGES
+ARTICLE 12: WAGES

-12.1 Wages
+12.1 WAGES